Shuffle/shuffle-docs/articles/Open_Source_vs_Enterprise.md

 Let's be frank:
 - Majority of companies who call themselves Open Source, are not truly Open Source.
-  - Many have hidden blockers, evil business practices, or creates their own licenses.
+  - Many have hidden blockers, evil business practices, or create their own licenses.
-- We are not.
+- We don't do that.
 We are truly Open Source.
   - We do not block any feature whatsoever, use AGNU-v3 license, and are completely transparent about our business model.

-Thus, comparison between Shuffle and others is an apple-to-oranges comparison at best.
+This means comparison of Shuffle-to-Others is an Apple-to-Oranges comparison at best.

 ## Shuffle's Future

 We have no plans to close-source Shuffle.

-We went hard on the first iteration of this, so that we can open up more in the future as we find the balance between growth and friction.
+We went hard on the first iteration of this, so that we can open up more in the future as we find the right balance between growth and friction.

-We aim to build a fair and sustainable future for Shuffle.
+We aim to build a fair and sustainable future for Shuffle and the Open Source community.